 This course will provide an overview of assessment methods and tools used in counseling, including intakes as well as standardized assessments.
 Ethical standards for the use of assessments in counseling will be reviewed.
 Students will experience taking an assessment as well as provide a critical review of assessments.
-Pre-requisites: CN 640.
 (3 credits, 8 weeks)